Omega-3s Might Ease Sore Muscles After Workouts

 What Did This New Review Look At?

-The new 2025 review pulled together human studies that tested omega-3 fats, usually from fish oil, around hard workouts.
-Researchers looked at delayed-onset muscle soreness (DOMS), changes in strength and performance, and blood markers like creatine kinase and inflammatory cytokines.
+The new 2025 review gathered human studies on omega-3 fats, usually from fish oil, around hard workouts.
+Researchers looked at delayed-onset muscle soreness (DOMS), strength and performance, and blood markers like creatine kinase and inflammatory cytokines.

-They also paid attention to dose and timing.
+They also checked dose and timing.
 Some trials lasted only a few days, while others ran for up to 10 weeks of daily omega-3 use.

 “Omega-3s show promise for easing soreness, but the evidence for performance benefits is still inconsistent,” says lead author Atiporn Therdyothin, MD.